akeylesslabs/akeyless-ruby-sdk/docs/DefaultApi.md

 # **create_auth_method_saml**
-> ReplyObj create_auth_method_saml(name, idp_metadata_url, token, opts)
+> ReplyObj create_auth_method_saml(name, idp_metadata_url, idp_metadata_xml, token, opts)

 Create a new Auth Method that will be able to authenticate using SAML

-Create a new Auth Method that will be able to authenticate using SAML Options:   name -    Auth Method name   access-expires -    Access expiration date in Unix timestamp (select 0 for access without expiry date)   bound-ips -    A CIDR whitelist of the IPs that the access is restricted to   idp-metadata-url -    IDP metadata url   token -    Access token
+Create a new Auth Method that will be able to authenticate using SAML Options:   name -    Auth Method name   access-expires -    Access expiration date in Unix timestamp (select 0 for access without expiry date)   bound-ips -    A CIDR whitelist of the IPs that the access is restricted to   idp-metadata-url -    IDP metadata url   idp-metadata-xml -    IDP metadata xml   token -    Access token

 ### Example
 ```ruby